University Teaching Development Grant

 Baylor offers limited internal funding for teaching grants.
 University Teaching Development Grants, formerly called Faculty Development Grants, are awarded to provide modest financial support for travel expenses and/or fees incurred by faculty to engage in activities that enhance their effectiveness as teachers.
 These activities must be primarily teaching related.
 The grants are intended to fund activities for which other funding avenues are not available (e.g., activities that would not be funded by University Research Committee grants or departmental travel funds).
 The following items would not be funded by UTDG:

 - materials, equipment, or software for use in the classroom;

 Attendance at meetings or conferences that the faculty member does not attend on a regular basis will be considered by the committee based on the committee's assessment of its impact on teaching effectiveness as reflected in the proposal.

 The following guidelines apply to requests for university teaching development funds:

-- Grant requests for internal funding are reviewed by the Faculty Development Committee twice during the fall semester and twice during the spring semester.
-Both a hard copy and an electronic copy of application must be received by 5:00 pm on the date due (see submission instructions below).
+- Grant requests are reviewed by the University Teaching Development Grant Committee twice during the fall semester and twice during the spring semester.
 The Committee consists of full-time University faculty members and the Director of the Academy for Teaching and Learning.